LoginRadius/docs/content/blog/get-started-ios/index.md

 ```
 ## SDK Installation

-Integrate LoginRadiusSDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+Integrate LoginRadiusSDK into your Xcode project using CocoaPods by adding the following code snippet to your `Podfile`:

 ```
 source 'https://github.com/CocoaPods/Specs.git '